Least darter: Description

-E. microperca fish are very small in body size, typically are 25–35 mm long with a maximum of about 45 mm.
+Etheostoma microperca fish are very small in body size, typically are 25–35 mm long with a maximum of about 45 mm.
 Their main color is an overall light olive brown covered in darker brown speckles.
 The lateral line is often absent, or when it is present, it is very short.
 They have seven to 15 dark blotches along their sides which are wider than they are tall.
 The second dorsal and tail fins have many small dark spots that form wavy rows.
 E. microperca also has a distinct teardrop-shaped spot under the eyes and often several other dark lines radiating outward from the eyes on their heads and snouts.
 The breeding males have a band of red spots in the middle of their first dorsal fins.
 Males also have oversized pelvic fins, and their pectoral, pelvic, and anal fins are flushed with orange or red.
 The females look very similar to males, but are lacking any of the red or orange and have smaller pelvic fins.
 Their fins are spotted and lightly pigmented.
 They have a fusiform to cylindrical body shape that is slightly elongated and are slightly laterally compressed anteriorly and are round to oval in cross section.
 In perciform teleosts, the posterior, exposed part of each scale bears tiny tooth-like projections (cteni) – ctenoid scales.
 This species has 32–38 of these ctenoid lateral scales.
 Their tails, dorsal fins, and other fins are rounded or squared.
 The dorsal fin has two lobes, slightly separated, the first with five to seven spines and the second with 9–10 rays.
 The pelvic fins are thoracic, and their anal fins have one or two spines and five or six rays.
 The pectoral fins in this darter species may function in vertical movement, as well as in low-speed maneuvering, as these fish lack swim bladders.
 Their pectoral fins can also be used for braking and may be used to maintain position in strong currents.
 Therefore, these pectorals have multiple functions and make pectoral fin length an equivocal habitat indication for the bladderless darters.